Summer Internships

 Location: Maun, Botswana

 History: QPID conducted its first summer project in Botswana in 2011.
-From 2011 to 2018, QPID has sent a total of 29 interns to intern in Botswana.
-Interns have worked on projects ranging from providing HIV/AIDS education, to supporting women who were victims of sexual violence, and to using tourism to benefit community development.
-This coming year of 2019 will mark QPID’s fifth year of partnering with Travel for Impact (TFI).
+Since 2011, QPID has sent over 35 interns to Botswana.
+Interns have worked on projects ranging from providing HIV/AIDS education to supporting women who were victims of sexual violence, and using tourism to benefit community development.

 What the organization is looking for: